iaretechnician/barebones-masterserver-wiki/Profiles-Module.md

         return;
     }

-    // Modify the profile (changes will automatically be sent to the server master server) profile.GetProperty<ObservableInt>(MyProfileKeys.Coins).Add(4);
+    // Modify profile properties (changes will automatically be sent to the master server,
+    // and then to client)
+    profile.GetProperty<ObservableInt>(MyProfileKeys.Coins).Add(4);
     profile.GetProperty<ObservableString>(MyProfileKeys.Title).Set("DifferentTitle");